hamidc10/BlockChain_cs646/Project4/PLAN.md

 Node class `new_block` method changes:

 - call `self.solve_puzzle()` at the beginning
-- if result is True, we won the puzzle, continue creating block (+ set "Nonce" in header)
+- if result is True, we won the puzzle, continue creating block (+ set "nonce" in header)
 - if result is False, we lost the puzzle, abandon creating block (so return None early)

 Node class `solve_puzzle` method (NEW):